Skip to content

 Healthy Thanksgiving Appetizers: Plant-Based Cranberry Dip

 Gluten-free, dairy-free, and vegan, this cranberry dip is surprisingly creamy and absolutely delicious, which probably has something to do with all of the cashews.
 If you’ve never tried using cashews as a dip base before, you are going to be amazed at how rich it is.
-We like to serve this up with apple and pear slices.
+We like to serve this with apple and pear slices.

 Try the recipe from Dwell by Michelle.